Hypocisy/RPGCoreV3-Chinese-wiki/SkillModule:-Damage-Ailments.md

 3. Normal hits have a 10% chance of inflicting ignite
 4. Critical hits always inflict ignite on the enemy
 5. Duration, effect and chance can be scaled globally
+6. The skill is held by every entity that is spawned

 ```yml
 fire-ailment: